MattJones-Cloudticity/policies/README.md

 If the independent reviews identify that Cloudticity&#39;s approach and implementation to managing information security is inadequate or not compliant with the direction for information security stated within the ISMP Policy, management will take corrective action (0179.05h1Organizational.4).

+Cloudticity considers applicable state and federal law with regard to information exchanged in the notification process with business partners, vendors, and other applicable third-parties.

 ## 1.5 Capital Planning